AIBootcamp-Group2/w1_homework/README.md

 ## AI-Chef

 This project tests the OpenAI API’s Chat Completion endpoint.
 The model used is gpt-3.5-turbo.
-This AI Chef project contains two scripts that evaluate the performance and capabilities of different prompts.
-Each script has a detailed and elaborate prompt that gives a unique personality to the AI chef.
+This AI-Chef project contains two scripts that evaluate the performance and capabilities of different prompts.
+Each script has a detailed and elaborate prompt that gives a unique personality to the AI-chef.
 The prompt responds to these three possible requests from the client:

 1. Come up with a dish name given some ingredients.
-AI Chef responds only with a name.
+AI-Chef responds only with a name.
 2. Give a recipe for a specific dish name.
 If the dish is not recognized or understood, the system will not try to generate a random recipe.
 It will simply respond that it does not know the dish.
-3. AI Chef criticizes the recipes given by the client.
+3. AI-Chef criticizes the recipes given by the client.

 A different client request will result in the ending of the conversation.
 The system is also instructed to be as brief as possible.
-The following are some examples of the results of the [main.py](./main.py) script.
+The following are two examples of the resulting conversation of running the [main.py](./main.py)  script in the terminal.

 ### Colombian AI-Chef example